Instantly welcome your new leads by creating an automated message

 Your welcome message isn’t just a casual wave – it’s setting the scene for your new lead.

-This message should achieve three goals:
+This brief message, around 50 words, should achieve three goals:

 - Establish trust